Nera26/pokerhub/docs/observability.md

 - Prometheus UI: <http://localhost:9090>
 - Grafana UI: <http://localhost:3000> (import `load/grafana-ack-latency.json`)

+### GC Pause & Heap Growth

+Run `load/collect-gc-heap.sh` alongside the soak test to sample `process.memoryUsage()` and event‑loop lag.
+In Grafana, create panels with the following Prometheus queries to visualize these samples:

+- p95 GC pause: `histogram_quantile(0.95, rate(nodejs_gc_duration_seconds_bucket[5m]))`
+- Heap used bytes: `nodejs_heap_size_used_bytes`

+The soak harness logs these values and exits non‑zero if heap usage grows by more than 1 % or if the p95 GC pause exceeds 50 ms.

 ### Stake Level Metrics

 The nightly analytics job populates ClickHouse tables with stake-level VPIP,